stanford-crfm/levanter/docs/Blog-Post.md

 ![video showing heat map of token probabilities for a sample of the validation set evolving as training progresses](figures/token_probabilities.mov)

 The darker, more purple the color, the lower the probability of the token.
 The lighter, more yellow the color, the higher the probability.
 This visualization is logged to WandB as training progresses and can be viewed interactively.
-I have found this to be a nice alternative to just staring obsessively at the loss curve, which is what I usually do.
+We have found this to be a nice alternative to just staring obsessively at the loss curve, not that we ever do that.

 ### Other Features